pvelezp/ecommerce-velez/README.md

 the whole shopping flow and experience.
 5. A Dockerfile was added.
 6. The application is fully responsive on mobile and desktop.
+7. All persistance and revalidation requests asked in the test have been fulfilled with React-query optimal caching and client side data management.

 Im totally open to feedback and comments about my code.
 Thank you.